runkits/gorm/tools/gentool/README.ZH_CN.md

         query code file name, default: gen.go
   -outPath string
-        specify a directory for output (default "./dao/query") -tables string
+        specify a directory for output (default "./dao/query") -tablePrefix string
+        enter the table prefix or leave it blank -tables string
         enter the required data table or leave it blank -onlyModel